danielluzhu/trip-oct-2026/README.md

-I am planning a boys trip for 5-10 of my close homies.
+I am planning a boys trip for 5-10.
 We have finalized a time, but need to decide on a spot.

 Dates:
 3-5ish day trip (can be flexible), 10/16 (F) - 10/19 (Sun)